diggingforfire/paperdork-showcase/README.md

 This repository contains a little showcase with some tech relevant to the Paperdork tech stack.
-It's not meant to be functionally impressive, but rather a means to to talk about architectural choices, libraries, conceptual approaches and tech in general.
+It's not meant to be functionally impressive, but rather a means to talk about architectural choices, libraries, conceptual approaches and tech in general.
 The backend folder contains a .NET 9 minimal API project with a simple data model.
 The frontend folder contains nothing as of yet.

 ## Backend